-To be eligible to apply for this programme you must have arranged regular access to a suitable dog (as approved by Unitec's specialist dog trainers).
-A suitable dog is needed to ensure a safe and effective learning environment for you and for your dog.
+To be eligible to apply for this programme, you must have arranged regular access to a suitable dog (as approved by Unitec's specialist dog trainers), to ensure a safe and effective learning environment for you and for your dog:

 If you're interested in continuing your studies, this programme will give you the academic admission requirements for higher-level animal programmes at Unitec, including the Bachelor of Applied Science (Animal Management and Welfare).